 Engagement in the SDGs

-“We create value useful to society with technology and sincerity to contribute to a prosperous future”—under this corporate philosophy, and with an understanding of the Hitz Value, all employees of the Hitachi Zosen Group practice business activities that contribute to the sustainable development of society and aim for the long-term enhancement of our corporate value.
+“We create value useful to society with technology and integrity to contribute to a prosperous future”—under this corporate philosophy, and with an understanding of the Hitz Value, all employees of the Hitachi Zosen Group practice business activities that contribute to the sustainable development of society and aim for the long-term enhancement of our corporate value.

 The Sustainable Development Goals (SDGs) were set by the United Nations with the aim of “leaving no one behind" in the collective efforts of member states to protect the global environment, end poverty in all its forms, reduce inequality, and combat climate change by 2030.